Could Not Be Performed Because of an I/O Device Error, What to Do?

 Emulation

-If you still receive the error "the request could not be performed because of an I/O device error, you can try third party free backup software or upgrade your system.
-Advance Format 4K Native disk is supported on Windows 8, Windows 10, Windows Server 2012 (R2) and Windows 2016.
+If you're still getting the error "the request could not be performed because of an I/O device error", you can try using third-party free backup software or upgrade your system.
+This issue is supported on Windows 8, Windows 10, Windows Server 2012 (R2) and Windows 2016.

 Related Articles